DEFRA/waste-tracking-service/docs/api-landing-page.md

 To develop using the Receipt of Waste API, you must:
 - be familiar with HTTP, RESTful services and JSON and OAuth
-- have received your client id and secret (by encrypted email, see step 4 below.)
+- have received your client id and secret (by encrypted email, see step 2 below.)
+- be familiar with API's terms of service.

 These are the necesary steps:
 1. Gain access to the test environment which can be [found here](https://waste-movement-external-api.api.ext-test.cdp-int.defra.cloud).
 2. Request an OAuth bearer token using the client ID and Client Secret.
 See [Authentication](#Authentication).
 3. Begin sending requests and developing the integration with the API.
 At the same time demonstrating  that you have [implemented the specification in its entirety](https://github.com/DEFRA/waste-tracking-service/blob/DWT-720_API_Diagram/docs/production-approval-tests.md).
 4. Ensure that all scenarios have been implemented.
 Some useful test scripts can [be found here](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/api-testing-and-examples.md).
 5. Begin sending waste movements to the Waste Tracking Service.

 ### Authentication